-Abstract Nowadays, the safest and most extensive type of transportation is air flights, and tens of thousands of flights are carried out from different airports every day around the world.
-However, many of these flights have short-term or long-term delays, which cause the passengers' plans to change, and as a result, the airlines suffer losses.
-The first step to deal with these air delays is to predict the air delay.
+Article Info.
+Abstract Article history: Nowadays, the safest and most extensive type of transportation is air flights, and tens of thousands of flights are carried out from different airports every day around the world.
+However, many of these flights have short-term or long-term Received 12 March 2024 delays, which cause the passengers' plans to change, and as a result, the airlines suffer losses, the first step to deal with these air delays is to predict them air delay.
 Regression functions and machine learning algorithms have a very good performance in predicting time series data.
-In this research, the optimized support vector regression (SVR) algorithm has been used to improve the accuracy of air delay prediction.
-The SVR algorithm is a machine learning algorithm regression functions.
-The SVR algorithm has hyperparameters that play a key role in its performance and se parameters is especially important.
-In this research, to improve the performance of the SVR algorithm in pre delays, the particle swarm optimization (PSO) algorithm has been used to adjust the hyperparameters of the SVR algorithm.
+In this research, the optimized support vector regression (SVR) algorithm has Accepted 09 June 2024 been used to improve the accuracy of air delay prediction.
+The SVR algorithm is a machine learning algorithm that uses regression functions.
+The SVR algorithm has hyperparameters that play a key role in its performance and setting these parameters is very important.
+In this research, to improve the performance of the SVR algorithm in predicting air delays, Publishing 30 September 2024 the particle swarm optimization (PSO) algorithm has been used to adjust the hyperparameters of the SVR algorithm.
 The database used in this research was taken from the US Air Transport Fleet website and is an unbalanced database.
-Based on the results obtained from the simulations, our proposed method has improved with an average accuracy of 87.41% compared to other compared works. e under the CC BY 4.0 license (http://creativecommons.org/licenses/by/4.0/) Publisher: Middle Technical University
+Based on the results obtained from the simulations, our proposed method has improved with an average accuracy of 87.41% compared to other compared works.
+This is an open-access artic cle under the CC BY 4.0 license ( http://creativecommons.org/licenses/by/4.0/ ) Publisher: Middle Technical University Keywords: Flight Delay v: Prediction: Machine Learning: SVR Algorithm.